tripathipranjal01/Cog-Web-App/README.md

   8. Configure `husky` to run lint and test before every commit.
 Enable these [settings](https://www.mariokandut.com/how-to-add-husky-to-angular/),  in your local environment.

   9. Update `tsconfig.app.json` to support NodeJs Timer by adding `compilerOptions.types` as `["node"]`.
+  10. Update `.eslintrc.json` and add `"@ngrx/no-store-subscription": "off"`  and `"@ngrx/prefer-inline-action-props": "off"` to avoid explicit any error.